enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 router.post("/logout", logout);
 ```

-- Then go to the auth.controller.js file and paste the following code.
+- Next, go to the auth.controller.js file and paste the following code for the logout function:

 ```javascript
 export const logout = (req, res) => {